dominikth13/grade_calculator/README.md

 # Python Debugging Challenge

 ## Overview
 Welcome to this technical interview debugging exercise.
 You have **20 minutes** to identify and fix bugs in a Student Grade Analyzer Pipeline.
+This pipeline takes raw input data of student grades and does some calculations on it.
+Each student record contains grades of three tests and one homework, each graded in a range from **0 to 100 points.**

 ## Project Structure
 ```